zkemail/zk-email-verify/docs/zkEmailDocs/UsageGuide/README.md

 ```bash
 circom MyCircuit.circom -o --r1cs --wasm --sym --c
 ```
 *Note: You can add -l to specify the directory where the directive `include` should look for the circuits indicated.
+For our repo use circom -l node_modules instead of circom.

 After running this command, the circuit will be compiled into a `.r1cs` file, a `.wasm` file, and a `.sym` file.
 These files are used in the next steps to generate the proving and verifying keys, and to compute the witness.